Lone Henchman

-Some tools, some graphics, some aimless rambling
+Sometimes tools, sometimes graphics, sometimes aimless rambling

 Hello!